 Suburb directory

-Compare provider contact details and availability status for clinics listed in HIGHTON, VIC.
+Compare provider contact details and availability status for clinics listed in Highton, VIC.

-Paediatric OT in HIGHTON at a glance
+Paediatric OT in Highton at a glance

-1 paediatric OT clinic listed in HIGHTON, VIC.
+1 paediatric OT clinic listed in Highton, VIC.

-- 1 NDIS-aware
+- 1 accept NDIS

 OTWaitlist provides general information about NDIS-aligned paediatric occupational therapy clinics.
 We're not a clinic and don't provide medical advice.
 Always speak directly with a qualified OT or GP about your child's specific needs.

-No availability in HIGHTON right now?
+No availability in Highton right now?

-Suburb listings last refreshed on 3 June 2026.
+Suburb listings last refreshed on 14 July 2026.
 Sourced from public clinic listings.
 Confirm directly with each clinic before booking.

-Looking beyond HIGHTON?
+Looking beyond Highton?

 See Paediatric OTs across VIC for clinics across the wider state directory.

-Quick answers about HIGHTON
+Quick answers about Highton

 Answered from the current directory snapshot — listings are self-reported and may change.

-How many paediatric OT clinics are in HIGHTON?
+How many paediatric OT clinics are in Highton?

-1 clinic is listed in HIGHTON, VIC on OTWaitlist.
+1 clinic is listed in Highton, VIC on OTWaitlist.

-Which HIGHTON clinics are taking new patients?
+Which Highton clinics are taking new clients?

-How fresh is this HIGHTON availability data?
+How fresh is this Highton availability data?

 Listings here are self-reported and sourced from public registers; check directly with the clinic before relying on availability.

-Questions families ask in HIGHTON
+Questions families ask in Highton

 How long is the typical wait for paediatric occupational therapy in Victoria?